-Talks with China to cut ethanol tariffs 'positive': U.S. Agriculture Secretary
+Talks with China to cut ethanol tariffs 'positive': U.S. agriculture secretary

 The two sides wrapped up the latest round of talks in Washington late last week and will be resuming discussions this week remotely.

-Perdue also added that he wanted the Environmental Protection Agency to more tightly control its use of small refinery waivers that exempt plants from their obligation to blend biofuels like corn-based ethanol under the Renewable Fuel Standard, and had discussed the matter with EPA chief Andrew Wheeler.
+“I think ...
+China will have to reform some of its protocols over approving biotech products there.
+We need dependability and consistency as well as enforceability of agreements,” he said.

+Beijing has taken years to approve new strains of genetically modified crops, which U.S. companies and farmers have complained stalls trade by restricting the sales of new products from companies.
+Two sources with knowledge of the talks said last week the issue remained a sticking point in talks.

-Reporting by Humeyra Pamuk; Writing by Richard Valdmanis; Editing by Richard Chang and Sandra Maler
+Reporting by Humeyra Pamuk and Chris Prentice; Additional reporting by Jarrett Renshaw; Writing by Richard Valdmanis; Editing by Sandra Maler and Peter Cooney